wp-plugins/masonry-post-gallery/readme.txt

 Default value:    "center"

 Possible values:  "left", "right", "center

+= fit_width =
+Specifies whether the gallery width grows with its contents.
+If "false", then the gallery will be 100% of the width of its parent window, div or DOM object.
+If "true" then the gallery will be as wide as its contents.

+This parameter should be set to "false" if the image width parameter is set to a percentage

+Default value:    "false"

+Possible values:  "true" or "false"

 == MPG JavaScript Contingency Parameters ==
 These parameters exist for when JavaScript is turned off.
 Masonry cannot function without JavaScript, so these parameters help you display a workable gallery even when Masonry is not functioning.
 Without JavaScript the gallery will revert to a grid layout.